Auto Broker Magic

 "Based on your offer, I'm not prepared to purchase this vehicle at this price.
 If you'd like to submit another offer, I'd certainly consider it.
 It's up to you."

-Also, always remember that the best time to buy a new car is when you don't really need one.
+Also, always remember that a very good time to buy a new car is when you don't really need one.
 Your lack of urgency will also put you in a very strong position.
-You can get quotes from time to time and then pounce when you see an absolutely crazy offer.
+You can get quotes from time to time and then pounce when you see an absolutely outstanding offer.

 Does This Method Work For Leasing As Well?